Updated Feb. 3 with more answers to reader questions —

 Bring a valid government-issued ID that shows your age and home address.
 Dispensaries will scan IDs, as other weed-legal states do, to ensure they’re legitimate, but they’re not allowed to keep records of who goes to the shop and how often.
 Lawmakers wrote portions of the cannabis law to protect consumers’ privacy.

-The rules don’t change for medical patients, who will still need to bring their program registry ID card.
+Medical patients will need to bring their program registry ID card.

 How much can I get, and how much will it cost?